Cheng-Lin-Li/Spark/A-Priori_SON/README.md

 next, it makes second pass through data to determine which candidates are globally frequent.

 #### Usage: bin/spark-submit A-Priori_SON.py <baskets.txt> <.3> <output.txt>

     1. baskets.txt is a text file which contains a basket (a list of comma-separated item numbers) per line.
     For example
       1,2,3
       1,2,5
       1,3,4
       2,3,4
       1,2,3,4
       2,3,5
       1,2,4
       1,2
       1,2,3
       1,2,3,4,5

     2. <.3> = minimum support ratio (that is, for an itemset to be frequent, it should appear in at least 30% of the baskets).

     3. output.txt is the output result file.

-#### Input: Take a utility matrix (mat.dat) as the input
+#### Input: Take a baskets (baskets.txt) as the input

-#### Output: Output root-mean-square deviation (RMSE) into standard output or a file after each iteration
-After each iteration, output RMSE with 4 floating points.
-The "%.4f" % RMSE is adapted to format the RMSE value, and save into file as follows.

-1.0019

-0.9794

-0.8464

-...
+#### Output: Save all frequent itemsets into one text file.
+Each line of the file contains one itemset (a list of comma-separated item numbers).
+The order doesn’t matter.

+    For example,
+    4
+    1,3,4
+    1,2,3 2
+    1,3 2,4
+    2,3 1
+    2,3,4 1,4
+    3
+    3,4
+    1,2,4
+    2,5
+    1,2 5